 Kentucky has many lakes, streams, and other water bodies.
 Even if they aren’t always enforced, there are many laws designed to protect these waters from pollution.
 This might affect whether you can set up an off-grid water system on your property.

-In Kentucky, landowners generally have the right to use waters which are on their property so long as they don’t create dams or obstruct the water in other ways.
+In Kentucky, landowners generally have the right to use waters that are on their property so long as they don’t create dams or obstruct the water in other ways.

-You will be required to get a permit for a well in Kentucky and use a certified well driller.
+There are no permits required to drill a well in Kentucky but you will be required use a certified well driller.
 However, the permitting process is fairly easy and the state even offers various resources to help landowners.
-Read more here.
+Read more here and here.

 Greywater recycling is legal in Kentucky.
 The law specifically states that a septic system is not needed for greywater and is sized based on 55 gallons per day, per bedroom.
 You can read regulations here (starting on page 25).